 Japan's constitution guarantees freedom of the press, although cooperative efforts among the media, government, and business at times prompt media self-censorship.
 Newspapers are popular among Japanese, who have access to more than 100 local and national newspapers in Japanese and other languages.
 With more than 10 million copies sold daily, the conservative Yomiuri Shimbun ("Japan Daily Press") newspaper has the world's largest circulation.
 Other popular national dailies include Asahi Shimbun ("Morning Sun Newspaper") and Mainichi Shimbun ("Daily News").
-Popular English-language newspapers are The

-Japan Times and Asia & Japan Watch.
+Popular English-language newspapers are The Japan Times and Asia & Japan Watch.

-Radio TV: The and publicly-owned Japan Broadcasting Corporation (NHK) the largest is Japanese broadcaster.
-Private broadcasters, such as Nippon Television and Tokyo Broadcasting System
+Radio and TV: The publicly-owned Japan Broadcasting Corporation (NHK) is the largest Japanese broadcaster.
+Private broadcasters, such as Nippon Television and Tokvo Broadcasting System